{head}

 <

-Cancer blog updated 11-Jul-2024
+Cancer blog updated 02-Oct-2024

 Not sure about a blog, but there must be some of my cancer experiences (two cancers) worth chatting about that may help others to live with it or carers to tolerate it.
 My motto has been to keep busy (difficult when you're so tired) and keep cheerful (difficult when the drugs give you a downer).
 I get depressed when my mind wants me to do things (there are so many jobs that need doing around the garden and pottery and music practice) but I'm physically too tired.
-And you need a super partner to tolerate your sudden mood changes and keep life going in between.
+And you need a super partner (I have one) to tolerate your sudden mood changes and keep life going in between.

 I may not be in a fit state to update daily!
 I have good days and bad days.